 What Are the Benefits of Revenue-Based Financing?

-There are a lot of positive attributes of revenue-based financing.
-If you’re looking for a fast, flexible way to grow your business and other options aren’t available, they may be your best bet.
+There are several positives when it comes to revenue-based financing.
+If you’re looking for a fast, flexible way to expand your business and other options aren’t available, revenue-based funding may be your best bet.

 Repayment Is Flexible

-Since the loan repayment is based on your monthly revenues, you can avoid fixed payments that might be too high at any given time.
+Since the loan repayment is based on your monthly revenue, you can avoid fixed payments that might be too high at any given time.
 When your revenue increases, so do your payments.
-If you’ve had a rough month, you won’t be on the hook for more than you brought in.
+If you’ve had a financially challenging month, you won’t be on the hook for more than you brought in.

-Traditional financing, such as highly sought after SBA loans and venture capital financing, can take months to hit your bank account.
-Revenue-based lenders can provide funding within just a few weeks, making them an excellent choice for those who need cash to fund projects with an immediate timetable.
+Conventional and venture capital financing can take months to reach your bank account.
+Revenue-based lenders can provide funding within a few weeks, making them a good choice for those who need cash to fund projects with an immediate timetable.

 What Are the Disadvantages of Revenue-Based Financing?

-As with all small business loans, there are some drawbacks to revenue-based financing.
-Since they’re repaid a bit different and are targeted at businesses that may not qualify for other options, they come with some riskier terms.
+There are some drawbacks to revenue-based financing.
+Because they’re repaid a bit differently and are targeted at businesses that may not qualify for other options, they come with some riskier terms.

-Conventional business loans use interest to calculate repayment and give lenders a good return on their financing risk.
-This allows a borrower to potentially reduce some of those costs by paying down their principal faster.
+Conventional business loans use standard interest calculations to determine repayment amounts and give lenders a return on their financing risk.
+This allows a borrower to potentially reduce some costs by paying down their principal faster.

-Much like a Merchant Cash Advance that uses factor rates, revenue-based financing has a set amount that must be repaid no matter what.
-Given your business’s creditworthiness, this could end up being as much as three times the amount that you borrow.
+Much like a merchant cash advance, revenue-based financing has a set amount that must be repaid no matter what.
+Depending on your business’s creditworthiness and how long you take to repay your loan, you could end up paying 3 times the amount that you borrow.

 Uncertain Repayment Periods

-Since it’s considered a niche market, it may be tough to find a lender for this type of financing.
-When you do, you need to make sure you have what it takes to qualify for a revenue-based loan.
+Since revenue-based financing is considered a niche market, it may be challenging to find a lender.
+When you do, you need to make sure you have what it takes to qualify for a small business loan based on revenue.

-Banks and other traditional financiers don’t offer these types of loans, so you’ll have to search elsewhere.
-There are some out there, and many of them specialize or even exclusively offer revenue based loans.
+Banks and other conventional financiers don’t offer these types of loans, so you’ll have to search elsewhere.
+Indeed, there are revenue-based financing firms out there, and many of them exclusively offer business revenue loans (e.g., Lighter Capital, SaaS Capital).

 Ace the Application

 Once you’ve found a potential lender, submit an application online that includes both your business and personal information.
-They will ask to see your business’s financial documents (balance sheet, profit and loss statement, etc.), and might even look at your personal credit score.
+The lender will ask to see your business’s financial documents (balance sheet, profit-and-loss statement, etc.) and may even look at your personal credit score.